wpbates223/wpbates223/README.md

 - 👋 Hi, I’m @wpbates223
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Comp Sci at University of Memphis
+- 🌱 I’m currently learning Comp Sci at University of Memphis.
+Our primary language is Python3 with C++ at 4000 level classes.
 - 💞️ I’m looking to collaborate on Programming Projects and Indie Game Projects
 - 📫 How to reach me: wpbates223@gmail.com